MaxHalford/maxhalford.github.io/content/blog/french-polling-data.md

 Several projects work downstream of NSPPolls.
 I came across [presidentielle2027](https://github.com/MieuxVoter/presidentielle2027), which monitors the XML feed, opens a GitHub issue for each new poll, and relies on people to extract the data from each PDF into a CSV file.
 I had a [chat](https://github.com/MieuxVoter/presidentielle2027/issues/41) with the project's owner, [Pierre Puchaud](https://github.com/Ipuch), who gave me permission to leverage Claude.
 For now, I run it manually whenever a new issue appears in my notifications.
 I have not automated the process because a little friction forces me to review Claude's output.
 I considered creating a dedicated skill, but the project's existing [instructions](https://github.com/MieuxVoter/presidentielle2027/blob/main/COMMENT_AJOUTER_UN_SONDAGE.md) are enough for Claude to do the job reliably.

-The limitation of presidentielle2027 is that it focuses on presidential elections rather than municipal, parliamentary, and European ones.
+The limitation of presidentielle2027 is that it focuses on presidential elections, and doesn't cover municipal, parliamentary, and European ones.
 Those elections matter too: estimating polling errors requires as many comparable polls and outcomes as possible.
 I have not found an active project that collects and cleans all this data in one place, let alone one that links each poll to the corresponding result.

 Ideally, such a dataset would contain: